MatejBendik/MatejBendik/README.md

 - ⚡ Average Neovim Enjoyer
 - 📄 Notion Templates creator
-- 💪 Obsessed with the gym
+- 💪 Obsessed with gym and creating stuff
 - 🎓 Finished Bachelor's Degree at the Technical University of Kosice

 ### Projects I've built: